LukeShortCloud/rootpages/markdown/virtualization.md

 ERROR: for <CONTAINER_NAME> failed to create endpoint <NETWORK_ENDPOINT> on network bridge: iptables failed: iptables --wait -t nat -A DOCKER -p tcp -d 0/0 --dport <DESTINATION_PORT_HOST> -j DNAT --to-destination <IP_ADDRESS>:<DESTINATION_PORT_CONTAINER> ! -i docker0: iptables: No chain/target/match by that name.
 ```

-The solution is to delete the virtual "docker0" interface and then restart the Docker service for it to be properly recreated.
+The solution is to delete the virtual "docker0" interface and then restart the docker service for it to be properly recreated.

 ```
 # ip link delete docker0